 The small mountain town of Minamioguni is host to Kurokawa Onsen, one of the most idyllic and highly rated areas for natural hot springs in Japan.
 But there is more to Minamioguni than the only onsen.
 This is a small town where people live in close connection with nature and the seasons.
 By utilizing the forest, the fields, the altitude, and everything that surrounds them in the unique environment of Mt.
 Aso, they strive to achieve self-sufficiency and protect their way of living, the “Satoyama” lifestyle.
 This lifestyle is something that we want to protect through responsible tourism that helps to preserve local resources.
 Tourism that leaves both visitors and locals with a smile on their faces.

 In Minamioguni you can have a break from the hectic urban life and get a chance to reconnect with simpler values.
 Share in the uncomplicated happiness of harvesting vegetables that you prepare and eat together with warm and loving people.
 Jump on a bicycle and breeze through the breath-taking pastoral landscapes that have been shaped by a local culture protected through generations.
 Wander in serene forests of beautiful straight Japanese cedar trees that stretch for the sky and get a glimpse into the world of Japanese forestry.
-Minamioguni is where you can experience unexploited Japanese culture in its truest form.
-Take your first step and explore Japan with us!
+Minamioguni is where you can experience unexploited Japanese culture in its most authentic form.
+Take your first step, explore Japan with us!